osuosl/timesync-node/docs/source/design/draft_api.rst

 =========
 Draft API
 =========
-Below are the API specs for the Time Sync project.
+Below are the API specs for the TimeSync project.

 Connection